Bella Hadid Spreads Her Legs & Flashes Cleavage In Risque Instagram Photo

 In a third photo of the happy couple, Bella showed off her endless pins, rocking the same army-green miniskirt and camouflage sports bra.

-Bella kicked off the celebration for the Weeknd’s weekend birthday as early as Friday.
+Bella kicked off the celebration for The Weeknd’s weekend birthday as early as Friday.
 Yesterday, the model took to her Instagram page to share a sweltering video of herself, which gave fans a more detailed look of her racy black latex outfit.

-In the video, which she shot for the latest episode of The Weeknd’s radio show, Memento Mori – aired on Saturday on Beats1 radio – Bella showed off her endless curves in an array of very seductive poses.
+In the video, which she shot for the latest episode of The Weeknd’s radio show, Memento Mori, which aired on Saturday on Beats1 radio, Bella showed off her endless curves in an array of very seductive poses.
 The model put on a sizzling show, rolling around on the floor in the sexy latex number, lathering herself with foam, and getting drenched in water.

 View this post on Instagram